zbynekdrlik/abl-touchosc/README.md

 ---

-**Current Status**: v1.3.0 - Production ready with full return track support and performance optimizations.
-Controls maintain position stability when disconnected.
+**Current Status**: v1.3.1 - Production ready with full return track support and performance optimizations.
+All controls stable except mute buttons need OSC patterns configured in template (see Troubleshooting).

 For development documentation and future plans, see the [docs](docs/) directory.